YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/reviews/2021/20210117-lovestruck-in-the-city-2020.md

 ## Verdict

-If you're looking for a TV show to break your existing serious line-ups, definitely pickup 「Lovestruck in the City」.
+If you're looking for a TV show to break your existing serious line-ups, definitely pickup 《Lovestruck in the City》.
 I give this 9.5 out of 10 stars.

 Watch in [Netflix](https://www.netflix.com/title/81340910) today.